GoldenDrakeStudios/golden-drake-linux/README.md

 GDL provides three [partitioning](https://wiki.archlinux.org/title/Partitioning) options:

 - Automatic
-  - For BIOS/MBR and BIOS/GPT systems, a separate `/boot` partition is created (260 MiB, Ext4).
-BIOS/GPT systems are also provided a 1 MiB [BIOS boot partition](https://wiki.archlinux.org/title/GRUB#GUID_Partition_Table_(GPT)_specific_instructions).
+  - For BIOS systems, a separate `/boot` partition is created (260 MiB).
+BIOS/GPT systems are also provided a [BIOS boot partition](https://wiki.archlinux.org/title/GRUB#GUID_Partition_Table_(GPT)_specific_instructions) (1 MiB).
-  - For UEFI systems, `/boot` remains part of the root partition and an EFI system partition (ESP) is created instead, mounted at `/efi` (100-260 MiB depending on logical block size, FAT32).
+  - For UEFI systems, `/boot` remains part of the root partition and an EFI system partition (ESP) is created instead, mounted at `/efi` (100-260 MiB, depending on logical block size).
-  - Optionally includes a separate swap partition (size set by user).
+  - If desired, a swap partition is created as well (size set by user).
+  - Operates on a single drive, overwriting the entire drive.
 - Automatic with [LUKS encryption](https://wiki.archlinux.org/title/Data-at-rest_encryption) and [logical volume management (LVM)](https://wiki.archlinux.org/title/LVM)
-  - Uses the [LUKS on LVM](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_LVM) approach: LVM is set up first, then encryption is applied to the root volume.
+  - Uses the [LUKS on LVM](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_LVM) approach: LVM is set up first, then encryption is applied.
-  - Optionally includes an encrypted logical swap space (size set by user).
+  - Includes an encrypted `/tmp` volume (500 MiB) and, optionally, an encrypted logical swap space (size set by user).
-  - A separate (unencrypted) `/boot` or `/efi` partition is also created, just as described above.
+  - A separate (unencrypted) `/boot` or `/efi` partition is also created, as described above.
+  - Operates on a single drive, overwriting the entire drive.
 - Manual
-  - This option offers the most flexibility and control, but also the most potential for something to go wrong.
+  - This option offers the most flexibility and control—including the ability to use only part of a given drive and to set up partitions on multiple drives—but also the most potential for something to go wrong.
 Use at your own risk and do your best to ensure you know what you're doing.
   - Select an entire drive (e.g., `/dev/sda`) to modify its partition table via `cfdisk`, `fdisk`, or `gdisk`.
-  - Select a partition (e.g., `/dev/sda1`) to set its mount point (`/`, `/home`, etc.) or to activate it as a swap partition.
-This may involve formatting the partition and selecting its file system (see below).
+  - Select a partition (e.g., `/dev/sda1`) to set its mount point (`/`, `/home`, etc.) or activate it as a swap partition.
+This may involve formatting the partition and selecting its [file system](#file-system).
   - NOTE: GDL's manual partitioning process has some quirks and limitations.
 It's not perfect and may not satisfy everyone's needs.
 For example, it currently does **not** facilitate manual creation of RAID, LVM, or encryption.
-These limitations can often be sidestepped by preparing your partitions via command line prior to running the installer, but this isn't guaranteed to work in all cases.
+These limitations can often be sidestepped by preparing your partitions via command line prior to running the installer (and perhaps double-checking and modifying relevant config files after installation), but this isn't guaranteed to work in all use cases.

 ### File System